St John’s College (Hillcrest) St John’s College (Hillcrest)

 Level 2 Digital Technology or discretion of Teacher in Charge.

-Programming - Students will be working with text-based programming languages such as python and javascript.
-Students develop a working prototype using project management tools to ensure that the project is delivered on time and is "fit for purpose".
-Students create a program for a given problem.
-A portfolio of work is developed during terms 2 and 3.
+Students will be working with text-based programming languages such as Python and JavaScript.
+They will develop a working prototype, using project management tools to ensure the project is delivered on time and meets its intended purpose.
+Students will create a program to solve a given problem, and a comprehensive portfolio of their work will be developed during Terms 2 and 3.

 Course Overview